BenCaunt8300/stockit/README.md

 ```

-from here we can do a few things
+from here we can do a few things:

-1. we can use the polynomial regression feature
-2. we can use the newly added (as of july 24 2019) moving average feature
+1. Simple linear Regression
+2. Support Vector Regression
+3. Plot Moving Average

-Regression analysis
+Regression analysis:
 ```python
  #next day that we will estimate the price of
  next = len(data)+1